Chapter 8. Civil Rights and Liberties: Constitutional Protections That May Not Be Constitutionally Protected

-Same-sex civil marriage legal
+Same-sex marriage legal performed and recognized

 E. Civil Rights of Groups—Individualism Both Promotes and Limits Civil Rights

-political struggle for equality of all groups is long and complicated and as yet
+political struggle for equality of all groups is long and complicated and as

-century achieving the promise of full citizenship and voting rights after the
+a century achieving the promise of full citizenship and voting rights after the

 passage of the Thirteenth, Fourteenth, and Fifteenth Amendments.
 The groups